-You will be assigned a pitch depending on the size you require and ensuring traders do not sell the same type of goods as nearby shops or other stall holders.
+You will be assigned a pitch depending on the size you require as well as ensuring traders do not sell the same type of goods as nearby shops or other market stall holders.

-Colchester Charter Market has a waiting list in operation and depending on the type of goods you wish to sell will depend on how long you remain on the list.
-We try to ensure traders do not sell the same type of goods as nearby shops and other stall holders.
+Colchester Charter Market has a waiting list in operation and how long you remain on the list will depend on the type of goods you wish to sell.
+We operate a balance of trade policy to ensure traders do not sell the same type of goods as nearby shops and other stall holders.

 More information can be found on the Information and Regulations page.

-If you are thinking of selling food items, please read the Health and Safety documents.
+If you are intending to sell food items, please read the Health and Safety documents.
 More information can be found on the Information and Regulations page.

-Please note that you will receive a visit from our Environmental Health Officer while trading within the market and they will to make an assessment as to whether the Health and Safety Regulations are being adhered too.
+Please note that you will receive a visit from our Environmental Health Officer whilst trading and they will to make an assessment whether the Health and Safety Regulations are being adhered too.

 The market site will be available for setting up between 6am and 9am on a staggered loading schedule.
 Stallholders must be set up ready to trade between the hours of 9am and 4pm.
 Stallholders vehicles must be removed with the times given for their pitch and will not be allowed back on site until their allocated time.